sysblob/sysblob.github.io/_posts/2023-10-29-emulatorjs.md

 ## What is Emulatorjs?

 For a little while now the most known emulator project has been RetroArch.
-[RetroArch](https://en.wikipedia.org/wiki/RetroArch) as an application has emulator "cores" that it downloads for you, and has an interface that reminds me of Playstation.
+[RetroArch](https://en.wikipedia.org/wiki/RetroArch) as an application has emulator "cores" that it downloads for you which represent the various systems.
+It's fairly easy to use and has an interface that reminds me a bit of Playstation.
 Emulatorjs uses RetroArch behind the scenes compiled into WebAssembly.
 Emulatorjs for its front-end then uses javascript to serve you up a graphical gaming experience right there in your browser.

-There are a couple ways to setup Emulatorjs but like most builds if I can use a docker compose file I will.
+There are a couple ways to setup Emulatorjs, but like most builds if I can use a docker compose file I will.
 Let's take a look at the compose.

 ## Setup and Configuration